 The opioid epidemic is one of our time’s greatest public health crises.
-According to the Centers for Disease Control and Prevention (CDC), 107,375 people died of drug overdoses and drug poisonings from Jan 2021-Jan 2022.
+According to the Centers for Disease Control and Prevention (CDC), 107,375 people died of drug overdoses and drug poisonings from last year.
 Overdose deaths involving synthetic opioids, primarily illicitly manufactured fentanyl, rose 55.6 percent and seem to have driven the increase in total drug overdose deaths.

 What is Fentanyl?